Legimet/nPDF/README.md

 # nPDF 0.2

 nPDF is a document viewer for TI-Nspire handheld calculators.
 It supports PDF, XPS, CBZ, and various image formats.
-Ndless 3.1 or 3.6 is required.
+[Ndless](https://ndless.me) is required.

 ## Controls